- About Us

 - About Greece

-Persons seeking information on the supporting documents required to obtain vital records need to contact the competent Consular Authority in their locality, as the supporting documents required for the issuing of vital records differ from state to state.
+Persons seeking information on the supporting documents required in order to register life events (birth, marriage, death) and obtain vital records need to contact the competent Consular Authority in their locality.

 In general, persons interested in obtaining vital records need to be aware of the following:

-• For a vital record (birth certificate, marriage certificate, death certificate) to be drawn up at one of Greece’s Consular Authorities abroad, the event being recorded needs to have occurred in the region of that Consular Authority’s responsibility.
+• For a vital record (birth certificate, marriage certificate, death certificate) to be drawn up at one of Greece’s Consular Authorities abroad, the event being recorded needs to have occurred in the latter’s consular precinct.

 • Parties interested in obtaining birth or marriage certificates must appear in person at the Consular Authority.
 A death certificate requires that the relative, funeral home employee or other legally interested party declaring the death appear in person at the Consular Authority.